-- 1 Remove the two screws (M2x3) that secure the right I/O-board cable connecting the right I/O-board and the system board. - 2 Lift the right I/O-board cable off the right I/O-board and system board. - 3 Disconnect the speaker cable from the right I/O-board. - 4 Peel the tape securing the coin-cell battery cable to the right I/O-board. - 5 Remove the two screws (M2x3) that secure the right I/O-board to the palm-rest assembly. - 6 Lift the right I/O-board off the palm-rest assembly.
+- 1 Remove the two screws (M2x3) that secure the right I/O-board cable connecting the right I/O-board and the system board. - 2 Lift the right I/O-board cable off the right I/O-board and system board. - 3 Disconnect the speaker cable from the right I/O-board. - 4 Peel the coin-cell battery off the right I/O-board. - 5 Remove the two screws (M2x3) that secure the right I/O-board to the palm-rest assembly. - 6 Lift the right I/O-board off the palm-rest assembly.